 - Can help you drop weight.
 Obviously with less calories, its easier to lose weight.
 The standard American diet (SAD) is loaded with calories.

-If you have certain medical conditions such as issues with blood sugar, low blood pressure, pregnant or breast feeding, or take certain medications, consult with your doctor before trying this out.
+If you have certain medical conditions such as issues with blood sugar, low blood pressure, pregnant or breast feeding, or take certain medications, consult with your doctor or contact us for a consultation before trying this out.
 In general, most people have no issues doing this diet.

 FAQ before we get started……